Medically reviewed by Kristin Hall, FNP

 Setting clear goals and working on making gradual, steady progress

-Limiting your exposure to stressful people and/or situations
+Limiting your exposure to people and/or situations that worsen your symptoms

 Closely following your depression treatment plan